cadia-lvl/POS/README.md

 # Running the models
 The models expect input to be tokenized and a tokenizer is not bundled with this package.
 We reccomend [tokenizer](https://github.com/mideind/Tokenizer) version 2.0+.

-There are two pretrained models available.
+There are three pretrained models available.
 - A small PoS tagger: `pos tag example.txt tagged.txt`
 - A large PoS tagger: `pos tag-large example.txt tagged.txt`
+- A small lemmatzier : `pos lemma example.txt tagged.txt`

 Below is a table with some rough numbers (they are dependant on hardware and text domain).